Volume polynomials: Volume polynomials in projective geometry

 The support of $f$ is $\mathrm{M}$-convex, as it is the set of all lattice points of the following integral generalized permutohedron:

 The Hessians of the partial derivatives $\partial_1 f, \partial_2 f, \partial_3 f$ are

 each of which has exactly one positive eigenvalue.
 Then, by Theorem~\ref{MainTheorem}, $f$ is a Lorentzian polynomial.
-The fact that $f$ is not the volume polynomial over $k$ follows from the \emph{reverse Khovanskii--Teissier inequality} \cite[Theorem 5.7]{LehmannXiao}: For any nef divisors $D_1,D_2,D_3$ on a $d$-dimensional projective variety $Y$ and any $e \le d$,
+The fact that $f$ is not a volume polynomial over $k$ follows from the \emph{reverse Khovanskii--Teissier inequality} \cite[Theorem 5.7]{LehmannXiao}: For any nef divisors $D_1,D_2,D_3$ on a $d$-dimensional projective variety $Y$ and any $e \le d$,

 The complex analytic proof of the inequality in \cite{LehmannXiao} relies on the Calabi--Yau theorem \cite{Yau}.
 The algebraic proof of the inequality in \cite{JiangLi} using Okounkov bodies works over any algebraically closed field.
+Since the notion of volume polynomial over $k$ coincides with that over its algebraic closure $\overline{k}$ \cite[Remark 1.14]{GHMSW}, the inequality remains valid for any $k$.
 As mentioned before,

 Since Lorentzian polynomials are strongly log-concave \cite[Theorem 2.31]{BrandenHuh}, the Lorentzian cubic $f$ provides a counterexample to Gurvits' conjecture that a strongly log-concave homogeneous polynomial in three variables with nonnegative coefficients is the volume polynomial of three convex bodies \cite[Conjecture 4.1]{GurvitsL}.